karu-rress/karu-rress/README.md

 - Researcher in ISANG, an infosec club at CAU IS (2023/03-2024/02)
 - 37th member in COMP, a Web-app developing club.
 - Intern researcher at Wireline Communication Lab in Woorinet (2023/07-08)
-- Undergraduate research assistant in CPS Lab of CAU IS (since 2024/03)
+- Undergraduate research assistant in [CPSS Lab](https://github.com/CAU-CPSS) of CAU IS (since 2024/03)

 <br/><br/>
 ## 소개